vannguyengd/gooddata-ui/docs/time_over_time_comparison.md

 * The same period previous year
 * The previous period

+> We do not recommend that you create a derived measure from an [arithmetic measure](arithmetic_measure.md) that refers to another derived measure.
+The resulting derived measure may be hard to interpret.

 ## Comparing to the same period (SP) previous year

 **Time shift**: -1 year